Goleta, California: Early history

-The area of present-day Goleta was populated for thousands of years by the native Chumash people.
-Locally they became known by the Spanish as Canaliños because they lived along the coast adjacent to the Channel Islands.
+The area of present-day Goleta was populated for thousands of years by the Chumash people.
+Locally, they became known, by the Spanish, as Canaliños as they lived along the coast, adjacent to the Channel Islands.
 One of the largest villages, S'axpilil, was north of the Goleta Slough, not far from the present-day Santa Barbara Airport.

-The first European visitor to the Goleta area was the Spanish mariner Juan Rodríguez Cabrillo, who spent time around the Channel Islands in 1542, and died there in 1543.
-During the 1980s, discovery of some 16th-century cannon on the beach led to the advancement of a theory that Sir Francis Drake sailed into the Goleta Slough in 1579.
+The first known European visitor to the Goleta area was Spanish mariner Juan Rodríguez Cabrillo, who spent time around the Channel Islands in 1542, and died there the following year.
+During the 1980s, the discovery of a 16th-century] cannon on the beach led to the advancement of a theory that Sir Francis Drake sailed into the Goleta Slough in 1579.
 Goleta is one of many alternative locations (and the one farthest south) proposed for Drake's "New Albion", generally believed to be today's Drake's Bay, north of San Francisco.

 In 1602, another sailing expedition, led by Sebastian Vizcaino, visited the California Coast.
 Vizcaino named the channel Santa Barbara.
-Spanish ships associated with the Manila Galleon trade probably stopped in the area intermittently during the next 167 years, but no permanent settlements were established.
+Spanish ships, associated with the Manila galleon trade, probably stopped in the area, intermittently, over the following 167 years; no permanent settlements were established.

-The first land expedition to California, led by Gaspar de Portolà, spent several days in the area in 1769, on its way to Monterey Bay, and spent the night of August 20 near a creek (possibly San Pedro Creek) to the north of the Goleta estuary.
-At that time, the estuary was a very large open-water lagoon that covered most of what is now the city of Goleta, and extended as far north as Lake Los Carneros (adjacent to Stow House).
-There were at least five native towns in the area, the largest on an island in the middle of the lagoon.
-For that reason, expedition engineer Miguel Costanso called the group of towns Pueblos de la Isla.
-Some of the soldiers called the island town Mescaltitlan, after a similar Aztec island town in Mexico.
+The first land expedition to California, led by Gaspar de Portolà, spent several days in the area in 1769, on its way to Monterey Bay, and also spent the night of August 20 near a creek (possibly San Pedro Creek) to the north of the Goleta estuary.
+At that time, the estuary was a very large, open-water lagoon that covered most of (what is now) the city of Goleta, stretching as far north as Lake Los Carneros (adjacent to Stow House).
+There were at least five native towns in the area, the largest being on an island in the middle of the lagoon.
+For that reason, expedition engineer Miguel Costanso called the group of towns Pueblos de la Isla, or "towns of the island".
+Some of the soldiers called the island town Mescaltitlan, after a similarly insular Aztec settlement in Nayarit, Mexico.
 Franciscan missionary Juan Crespi, who accompanied the expedition, gave the towns the name Santa Margarita de Cortona.